Oklahoma Individual Nonresident/Part-Year Income Tax Return

 Related Oklahoma Individual Income Tax Forms:

 |Individual Nonresident/Part-Year Income Tax Return Packet (instructions, forms and tables)

 Oklahoma usually releases forms for the current tax year between January and April.
 We last updated Oklahoma Form 511NR from the Tax Commission in January 2024.

 Form 511NR is an Oklahoma Individual Income Tax form.
 Many states have separate versions of their tax returns for nonresidents or part-year residents - that is, people who earn taxable income in that state live in a different state, or who live in the state for only a portion of the year.
 These nonresident returns allow taxpayers to specify which which income is subject to the state's taxes, and which is not.

 The IRS and most states collect a personal income tax, which is paid throughout the year via tax withholding or estimated income tax payments.

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Oklahoma Form 511NR

-We have a total of eight past-year versions of Form 511NR in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 511NR in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Oklahoma Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.